chafc-fcig/chafc-fcig.github.io/guides/collection-institution-codes.md

 their internal collections databases.
 This is a listing of these different collection names.

-These codes are particular relevent for the delivery of tissue samples, to ensure that the voucher record is easily accessible from the tissue record
+These codes are particular relevant for the delivery of tissue samples, to ensure that the voucher record is easily accessible from the tissue record

-*Currently these codes have been taken from the SAMA tissues database and may not be correct*
+These codes were initially compiled from the SA Museum's tissue data which has been enhanced by other institutions.
+So there may be a bit of drift from current practice.
+Please let me know.

 | Institution | Collection Codes                     |
 |-------------|--------------------------------------|